 If you need a lightweight plugin to handle speed optimization tasks, check out Perfmatters.
 Perfmatters comes with several optimization methods to help you speed up the website.
 The most popular feature of the plugin is the script manager.
 Using this feature, you can decide where to enable specific scripts.

-For example, if you use a contact form plugin, you only need to run the script inside your contact page.
-Using the scri[pt manager feature, you can turn off the JavaScrip[t execution from the rest of the website.
+For instance, when using a contact form plugin, you only need to run the script on your contact page.
+Using the script manager feature, you can turn off the JavaScript execution from the rest of the website.
 This will help you optimize your website for speed.
 Another notable feature is database optimization.

-You can clear your post revisions, deleted posts, spam comments, etc. This will help you optimize your website’s database for better performance.
-With lazy loading, you can optimize the image serving too.
+You can clear your post revisions, deleted posts, spam comments, and other similar items.
+This will help you optimize your website’s database for better performance.
+With lazy loading, you can also optimize image serving.

 Features